Martin Lynn Scholarship

 How to Apply

-- You should complete the Application Form.
+- You should complete the application form available through the Martin Lynn Scholarship website.
 A copy will be emailed to your referee, who will be asked to provide a reference.
 No application will be considered without a supporting academic reference.

 - If your application to the Martin Lynn Scholarship is unsuccessful, your request for funding will automatically be considered under the Society’s Research Expenses scheme which offers grants of up to £750.
 You do not need to apply to both schemes.